tylerkotler/Spotify-Playlists/README.md

  - Click on the 3 dots below your profile photo -> share -> copy spotify uri

  - Paste the spotify uri in for spotify_id in authenticate.py.
-Then, from the uri you pasted in, delete: spotify:user: (leaving only the number)
+Then, from the uri you pasted in, delete: spotify:user: (leaving only the letters and/or numbers after)

 **4.** If you want to create the playlist with your top songs from the previous month, the numTopSongs variable is preset to 20.
 Change that number if you want to generate a playlist with a different number of your top songs.